dscape/rewrite/README.md

        <get path="/:user">
      </routes>

+`rewrite.xqy` can only do the mapping between URLs and internal files - gets a request and returns the invokable path of the file.

 ## Usage

 Start by creating an HTTP Application Server in MarkLogic.
 Put `rewrite.xqy` in the `rewrite` input.